 John is the Chief People Officer at Dentsu Aegis Network, leading one of our most innovative partnerships since we started working together in 2018.
 As one of the world's largest media and communications companies, Dentsu was focused on reducing turnover.
 Not only because it impacted the bottom line of talent budgets, but it was also stifling collaboration and innovation, and ultimately Dentsu's ability to serve clients.
 For John, accepting industry-standard turnover rates wouldn't cut it for best-in-class service.

-After conducting several workshops to understand employee needs better, Dentsu partnered with Ten Thousand Coffees.
+After conducting several workshops to understand employee needs better, Dentsu partnered with 10KC.
 Our platform enabled all employees in the organization, regardless of their experience, seniority, or existing network, to build impactful relationships with colleagues from across the collective of agencies based on their individual goals and interests.

 "We sell an omnichannel experience to our clients, and we help our clients communicate with their consumers in a variety of mediums, so we need to be able to do that for our people.
 We need to stay connected."

 The strategy's first pillar was to increase collaboration and innovation across teams.
 Dentsu Canada is a combination of 15 different agencies focused on varying categories and brands.
 The Toronto agencies were moved to a new, beautiful, shared space, designed to create networking collisions organically.
 Paired with the new office was 10KC.
 The platform was a catch-all to provide intentional introductions to employees in Toronto and across Canada based on their individual goals and interests.

 The strategy's second objective was to improve employee retention.
 By getting employees to move into at least one more role within the organization before considering an external opportunity, Dentsu could significantly increase retention.